puppetlabs/bolt/6-downloading-and-running-existing-tasks/README.md

 # Clone the control repo and configure Bolt's modulepath

 These exercises will use the [task-modules](https://github.com/puppetlabs/task-modules) control repo.
-Like many control repos this repository contains some modules committed directly in the `site` directory and manages other with a `Puppetfile`.
+Like many control repos this repository contains some modules committed directly in the `site` directory and manages others with a `Puppetfile`.

 ```
 mkdir -p ~/.puppetlabs